sushant822/Indeed-Job-Stats/README.md

     https://ca.indeed.com/jobs?q=data+scientist&l=Calgary%2C+AB

 So we can substitute 'data+scientist' with user input.
-The job title has to be all lower case.

 Let's start by asking the user which job title he wants search for.
 First, we create a variable called job_title_1 and store the user input in it